 Industry experts estimate that each shale gas well requires approximately 5 million pounds of sand or other proppant for the hydraulic fracturing process.
-The quantity of proppant can vary from as low as 2.5 million pounds to up to about 7 million pounds, depending on specific geological variations and characteristics of a shale formation.
-An estimated 95 billion pounds of fracking sand and ceramics were estimated to be pumped into the ground in the U.S. in 2014 alone, although demand continues to rise (and fall) in keeping with the variables of gas prices rising and falling.
+The quantity of proppant can vary from as low as 2.5 million pounds to about 7 million pounds, depending on specific geological variations and characteristics of a shale formation.
+An estimated 95 billion pounds of fracking sand and ceramics were pumped into the ground in the U.S. in 2014 alone.

 What Are the Side-Effects of Fracking Sand?

 According to government warnings, exposure to high levels of fine quartz fracking sand can lead to silicosis and other respiratory problems for workers.
 The fracking industry acknowledges the hazards, and the Occupational Safety and Health Administration (OSHA) updated new standards that became enforceable in June of 2018.
 The new standards require employers to implement practices such as wetting down work operations to limit silica-containing dust that could be inhaled.
 Exposure also is limited to 8 hours and a permissible exposure limit (PEL) of 50 micrograms per cubic meter.